The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 Why a personalised medical assessment is essential

-- distinguish superficial indications from deeper issues,
+- distinguishing superficial indications from deeper issues,

-- assess medical history and contraindications,
+- assessing medical history and contraindications,

-- define a realistic treatment plan,
+- defining a realistic treatment plan,

-Natural, gradual, and customised results
+Natural, gradual, and custom results

 Well-conducted aesthetic medicine always adheres to three principles: precision, moderation, and consistency.

-FAQ – Facial Aesthetic Treatments
+FAQ – Facial aesthetic treatments

-What is the best facial treatment?
+What is the best treatment for the face?

 Are the results immediate?

-Some treatments offer rapid improvement, while others may require several weeks or multiple sessions to reveal their full effect.
+Some treatments offer rapid improvement, while others require several weeks or multiple sessions to reveal their full effect.

-How many sessions should be planned?
+How many sessions should one expect?

 Do facial treatments replace surgery?